 Just about every talent management activity generates data.
 From the moment candidates apply to the time they leave your organization, there are dozens of data points to track and report.

 When you have one place to access all critical employee data, you can gain greater visibility into your workforce and understand trends across all the stages of the employee lifecycle, from initial recruitment to ongoing training and retention.
 Thankfully, today’s HR and payroll automation technology allows you to build and maintain an employee database that automatically captures and reports employee data, so you can manage your workforce more effectively.
+Let's discuss the role of human resources in employee database management.

 Benefits of a Single, Integrated Employee Database